CallumWalley/nzrse-containers/_episodes/04-build-intro.md

 objectives:
 - Learn what is a definition file (def file) and its basic syntax
 - Learn how to build a container image and share it with others
+- Learn about container registries and remote build services
 - Learn the pros&cons of building with Singularity vs Docker
 keypoints:
-- Build images using `sudo singularity build`
+- Build images using remote
 - Use the remote builder with the flag `-r`, if you need to build images from a machine where you don't have sudo rights
 - You can share you Singularity Image File with others, as you would do with any other (big) file
 - Upload images to a web registry with `singularity push` (Sylabs account required)